 Phone: 0345 5040 303lucionservices.com

-Our BOHS certified, trusted Environmental and Hazardous Material Surveying team conduct lead paint sampling and testing for a number of different clients.
+Our trusted Environmental and Hazardous Material team conduct lead paint testing and surveying for our clients in a wide range of sectors.

 YOU MAY ALSO BE INTERESTED IN